 Farm Frites in Oudenhoorn (the Netherlands) produces a wide range of potato products.
 Potato peel is also produced and leaves the factory in the process water, and for Farm Frites, this used to be an annoying co-product.
 The Dutch Food and Consumer Product Safety Authority (NVWA) sets requirements for co-products, and for certified animal feed which includes professional storage.
 This is not a problem for Duynie Group, however since enchacing the economic value for co-products is Duynie Group's main activity.

 Farm Frites and Duynie Group collaboration in constructing and operate the new peel silo in Oudenhoorn.
-"Thanks to the multi-annual agreement, we will earn back our joint investment from the proceeds of the co-product and, that has been going very well in every aspect since its completion in the summer of 2012."
+"Thanks to the multi-annual agreement, we will earn back our joint investment from the proceeds of the co-product and, that has been going very well in every aspect since its completion."
 Peter Verduyn: "The peel silo at Farm Frites has become a flagship for both companies."
 Bert Moree at Farm Frites: "The drivers who now come to us to load potato peel say they would love it if things ran this smoothly everywhere.
 And that's is really great to hear!"

 Jäckering: “Duynie Group is a reliable partner”